 EV battery reuse offers considerable economic advantages over EV battery recycling at this time.
 A June 2019 report from London-based Circular Energy Storage, for instance, states that “the most important reason for second-life of EV batteries becoming the norm is that the values of the batteries that go into reuse are much higher than batteries sent for recycling.”
 The report, which was prepared for the Global Battery Alliance, quotes the current value of second-life EV batteries at $60 per kilowatt hour and higher, depending on the market and application.
 To give a sense of scale, a Toyota Prius Liftback hybrid 1.3 kilowatt hour NiMH battery weighs around 205 pounds, a Chevrolet Volt 18.4 kilowatt hour plug-in hybrid lithium-ion battery weighs 403 pounds, and a Tesla 3 fully electric 80.5 kilowatt hour battery weighs 1,053 pounds.

 EV battery reuse appears to be a viable business model with good profit margins if issues around liability and standards can be addressed.
 Due to the favorable economics, it’s likely that EV batteries will be directed to reuse rather than recycling for the foreseeable future if sufficient reliable reuse options are available.

 Factors impacting recycling

-Managing EV batteries for commodity recovery can be economically challenging.
+As noted above, managing EV batteries for commodity recovery can be economically challenging.
 But it’s also important to understand that lithium-ion batteries do contain a wide variety of materials in each cell, including: